juliettegondon/employeedirectory/README.md

-  # Title React Homework: Employee Directory
+  # React Homework: Employee Directory

   ## Description
   Using React, 10 random users generate from an API when the user loads the page, a table of employees should render.
 Eventually this will be able to be sorted by name, and there will be a search/filter functionality.